 - FastDry technology is sweat-wicking (providing better thermal regulation) and odor-fighting

-- Reinforced heel and toe for increased durability
+- Reinforced heel and toe with abrasion-resistant yarns for increased durability

 Pros: